nooodles-ahh/2013-map-compile-tools/README.md

 - [x] `-blocksize`, lets you customise the size of visleaf splitting "blocks", default is every 1024 units ~~Removed~~ Readded
 - [ ] ~~`-visgranularity`, lets you automatically place hint brushes in your map, syntax is `-visgranularity X Y Z`.
 X, Y and Z can be any integer value, for example, -visgranularity 0 0 512 would create a VIS split every 512 units vertically.
 (CSGO)~~ Removed
 - [x] Subsitution of propper_models for prop_statics after Propper has run.

+## Propper
+- Merged with VBSP code but is its own product
+- Probably works

 ## VVIS
 ### New/Community features & fixes